hazaarlabs/hazaar-mvc/docs/src/guide/basics/routing.md

 ### Defining Routes

-To define a route, add the `#[\Hazaar\Application\Route]` attribute to the controller class or method.
+To define a route, add the `#[\Hazaar\Application\Route]` attribute to the controller class or method to define the actions available on this controller.
+Routing to the controller itself is handled by the [Advanced Router](#advanced-routes) to limit the number of controller files processed.

 The attribute accepts the following parameters:

 - `$route`: The URL pattern.
 - `$method` (optional): The HTTP method (GET, POST, PUT, DELETE).